-- In 1967, Dr. Margaret Hoehn, a Parkinson's Foundation postdoctoral fellow, published, with Yahr, a seminal paper on the natural history of Parkinson's.
+- In 1967, Dr. Margaret Hoehn, a Parkinson's Foundation postdoctoral fellow, published, with Dr. Melvin Yahr, a seminal paper on the natural history of Parkinson's.

-- That same year, at our Columbia University Research Center, the pair went on to develop the first standard tools to measure Parkinson's progression — the Hoehn and Yahr scale.
+- In the same year, at our Columbia University Research Center, the pair went on to develop the first standard tools to measure Parkinson's progression — the Hoehn and Yahr scale.

-To continue the rapid pace of PD discoveries, the Parkinson's Foundation began funding summer fellowships for medical students in 1971.
-These were the first to encourage young scientists to pursue Parkinson's research.
+- In 1971, to continue the rapid pace of PD discoveries, the Parkinson's Foundation began funding summer fellowships for medical students.
+These awards were the first to encourage young scientists to pursue Parkinson's research.

 The 70s also brought relief for many people living with Parkinson's.
 Following up on his 1969 levodopa trial, Dr. Yahr and his colleagues — with funding from the Parkinson's Foundation and in collaboration with Merck, Inc. — published the first double-blind clinical trial of carbidopa/levodopa (Sinemet®) in 1971.
 It's now the gold-standard therapy for Parkinson's.

-- Drs.
-Stanley Fahn, M.D., and Ira Shoulson, of the University of Rochester, a Parkinson's Foundation Center of Excellence, set up the Parkinson Study Group in 1984.
-This consortium of scientists focusses on advancing clinical trials to accelerate drug development.
+- In 1984, Drs.
+Stanley Fahn, MD, and Ira Shoulson, of the University of Rochester, a Parkinson's Foundation Center of Excellence, set up the Parkinson Study Group.
+This consortium of scientists focuses on advancing clinical trials to accelerate drug development.

-- In 1985, the Parkinson's Foundation established our Center of Excellence Network, which today consists of 45 designated medical centers worldwide that deliver care to more than 127,000 Parkinson's patients, create a community of health care professionals dedicated to expert PD care.
+- In 1985, the Parkinson's Foundation established our Center of Excellence Network, which today consists of 45 designated medical centers worldwide that deliver care to more than 127,000 people with Parkinson's, create a community of health care professionals dedicated to expert PD care.

-- Dr. Fahn and his colleagues developed the Unified Parkinson's Disease Rating Scale in 1987, now widely used in Parkinson's research and clinical trials.
+- In 1987, Dr. Fahn and his colleagues developed the Unified Parkinson's Disease Rating Scale, now widely used in Parkinson's research and clinical trials.

 - In 1988, we collaborated with the United Parkinson Foundation to create a Junior Faculty Award that supports the research of early-career Parkinson's scientists.

-- And in 2002, our research team at Columbia University found evidence that Parkinson's requires the alpha-synuclein protein, a now well-known hallmark of the disease.
+- In 2002, our research team at Columbia University found evidence that Parkinson's requires the alpha-synuclein protein, a now well-known hallmark of the disease.

-- Started in 2009, the Parkinson's Outcomes Project is the largest-ever clinical study of Parkinson's disease with over 12,000 patients in four countries.
+- Launched in 2009, the Parkinson's Outcomes Project is the largest-ever clinical study of Parkinson's with more than 13,000 participants across four countries.
 This ground-breaking initiative enables us to track and monitor the care over time of patients who are seen at Centers of Excellence.

-We've also found ways over the years to pay tribute to those who have moved the world closer to a Parkinson's cure.
-In 1970, the Parkinson's Foundation created the James Parkinson Award.
+In 1970, the Parkinson's Foundation created the James Parkinson Award to pay tribute to those who have moved the world closer to a Parkinson's cure.
+Recipients include:

 - 1970: Dr. Arvid Carlsson, a pioneer in the science of dopamine, was our first recipient.
 Carlsson received a Nobel Prize 30 years later.

-- 1973: Dr. Oleh Hornykiewicz, the scientist who discovered the link between striatal dopamine deficiency and Parkinson's, received the award in 1973.
+- 1973: Dr. Oleh Hornykiewicz, the scientist who discovered the link between striatal dopamine deficiency and Parkinson's.

 - 1987: Dr. Yahr, the research pioneer and our long-time affiliate received the award in 1987.